Vasianandcarps/temp_sensor_wifi/README.md

   ```
   active (running)
   ```
-Now you can connect to server with PC:
+2.Now you can connect to server with PC:
   ```
   ssh NAME_OF_ADMIN@IP_ORANGE_PI
   ```
-Then update apt, install nginx:
+3.Then update apt, install nginx:
   ```
   sudo apt update
   sudo apt upgrade